CottageLord/DX11-3D-Game-Engine/README.md

 	    <td align="left">
 	    	<ul>
 	    		<li>Inherit from Bindable.</li>
-	    		<li>Takes in a vector of vertecies, store it as a member, and create buffer for D3D11_SUBRESOURCE_DATA as D3D11_BIND_VERTEX_BUFFERin the gfx device.</li>
+	    		<li>Takes in a vector of vertecies, store it as a member, and create buffer for D3D11_SUBRESOURCE_DATA as D3D11_BIND_VERTEX_BUFFER in the gfx device.</li>
 	    		<li>Bind the vertex using IASetVertexBuffers()</li>
 	    	</ul>
 	    </td>